 You can upgrade to Managed WordPress via the WordPress tile in your one.com control panel.
 The upgrade to Managed WordPress will be free for the remaining months of your current subscription period.
 This means that you can test Managed WordPress and all its features for free until your current subscription period ends.
 When your subscription renews, we will add the Managed WordPress price to your invoice.

-- Log into your one.com control panel and select the tile WordPress.
+- Log into your one.com control panel and click on the WordPress tile.

-- Scroll down and click the button Get Managed WordPress.
+- Scroll down and click the button Upgrade for free.

 - In the pop-up window, click Approve to upgrade to Managed WordPress.

 - You can now start using Managed WordPress.

 If you don't want to use Managed WordPress anymore, you can cancel it in your one.com control panel in the same place where you cancel add-on products.

 Managed WordPress will stay active until the end of the current subscription period.